 It would be nice if there were just one exercise or even just one type of exercise best for overall health.
 Unfortunately, that is not the case, and we need to pull from a lot of different areas to achieve optimal health.

 - A Proper Diet: As with anything in the exercise world, gains start in the kitchen.
-If you don’t have an adequate diet plan which optimizes your calorie and nutrient needs for your training goals, you will have a much harder time succeeding.
+If you don’t have an adequate nutrition plan which optimizes your calorie and nutrient needs for your training goals, you will have a much harder time succeeding.

 If your fitness goals include increasing leg strength, you must incorporate an isometric squat routine into your program.
 Isometric is a research-backed method to increase muscle size and strength.